tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_model_setup.rst

 Defining observation settingss
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tudat supports a diverse set of observation types, (see `API documentation <https://py.api.tudat.space/en/latest/observation.html>`_ for a comprehensive list).
+Tudat supports a diverse set of observation types, (see :ref:`observation_model_overview` for a comprehensive list).
 The creation of an observation model is done in a similar manner as models used for the numerical propagation: an object defining the settings of each observation model is created, which is then processed to created the actual obserevation model.

 A basic observation is defined by a combination of its type, and a link definition.
 Most observation types may (or must) have additional settings, such as light-time corrctions, biases, etc.